snabbco/snabb/src/program/snabbvmx/doc/README.install.md

 There is no specific script to install a snabb executable.
 Once it's built, a snabb executable includes all its dependencies, including a LuaJIT interpreter, in a single binary.
 Thus, it's possible to relocate a snabb executable to any folder in the system.
-Move it to folder in PATH, so the system can alway locate it:
+Move it to a folder in PATH, so the system can always locate it:

 ```bash
 $ echo $PATH